Non-parametric maximum likelihood component separation for CMB polarization data: Implementation of the spectral likelihood

 where $\mathbf{S_{c}}$ is either the full CMB $B$-mode signal covariance or only that of the primordial GW signal, and $\mathbf{N_{c}}$ is the noise after component separation either not including the lensing $B$-mode signal or including it.
 The subscript $_{, \beta}$ indicates a derivatives with respect to the mixing matrix parameters.
 Several ingredients enter in the expression of these derivatives: the CMB signal covariance, elements of the mixing matrix and the noise covariance.
 The two former elements are derived from the method, while the latter is defined \textit{a priori}.
 Therefore, it is interesting to consider the asymptotic behaviour when the noise level goes to the limit by introducing an affine parameter $\lambda$ and defining $\bold{N} = \lambda \bold{N}_{0}$ while $\bold{N}_{0}$ is kept constant:

 with $\bold{N}\bold{_{c}}^{0} = \bold{E}^{T} \left( \bold{B}^{T} \bold{N}_{0}^{-1} \bold{B} \right)^{-1} \bold{E}$.

 Therefore, as already mentioned, this method is unbiased in the limit of vanishing signal, in other words for low signal-to-noise ratio (SNR), as defined by $\bold{S_{c}}\bold{N}\bold{_{c}}^{-1}$.
 But, of course, this comes at the cost of statistical uncertainties on the parameters, that grow with the noise level.
-So, there is a trade off to be found between the bias and statistical uncertainties to find the optimal noise level, which is very different compared to standard methods where lowering the noise level is always beneficial.
 Including the lensing in the noise regularizes the problem, ensuring that the SNR is low without affecting the statistical uncertainties as was noted in Section~\ref{subsubsection:Unknown CMB covariance}